Admission With Distinction

 - apply to Cal State Fullerton as a first-time freshman prior to applying to the President’s Scholars Program.
 Applications for the scholarship from students who have not applied for general university admission will not be considered;

 - be a resident of the state of California (residency is determined by the Office of Admissions for fee purposes);

-- have earned an academic grade-point average of at least 3.75 (weighted) in all academic subjects for the 10th through 12th grades
+- have earned an academic grade-point average of at least 3.75; and

 - demonstrate evidence of significant contributions to school leadership and community service activities during high school.

-The online application is available on this website November through the second Friday in January of every year.
-For more information, visit the President’s Scholars Program website at fullerton.edu/scholars or call 657-278-3458.
+The online application is available starting in November every year.
+For more information, visit the Center for Scholars website at fullerton.edu/scholars or call 657-278-3458.

 Dean’s Honors List